Skip to content

 • The node exists in Jenkins once the controller is up.

-2. Run the inbound agent container on ctrl-01
+2. Run the inbound agent container on the control node

 Apply your playbook that includes hybridops.app.jenkins_agents_docker.